 HANDLING MISSING RISK DATA ELEMENTS

-If any of the data related to the risk factors is not available or missing for a customer record, the risk model is designed to take an appropriate score as per the criteria of the institution.
+If any of the data related to the risk factors is not available or missing from a customer record, the risk model is designed to take an appropriate score as per the criteria of the institution.

 CONTINUOUS OR EVENT-BASED RISK RATING MODIFICATION